 - Fill the shells with this mixture.
 Put the nicest pieces of crab meat on top and serve.

 In addition to the white crabmeat, females contain roe, also known as red coral.
-Not everyone is wild about the roe, but it is actually delicious, if a bit rich.
-You can add this to the crab mixture, or you could serve it on the side by mixing it with mayonnaise to create a dressing.
+Not everyone is wild about the roe, but it is actually delicious if a bit rich.
+You can add this to the crab mixture or serve it on the side by mixing it with mayonnaise to create a dressing.

 You will never get enough meat from a crab to completely fill the shell; therefore, I add shrimp.
 This way, you won't have to worry about not having a generously filled crab.